Pabau GO app

 Highly Sensitive Person: Traits, Therapy and Clinical Guidance

 A highly sensitive person experiences the world with a depth of processing that most people simply do not share.
 Noise, social dynamics, emotional atmosphere, lighting – each of these registers more intensely for someone high in Sensory Processing Sensitivity (SPS).
-The term “highly sensitive person” was coined by psychologist Dr Elaine Aron in the early […]
+The term “highly sensitive person” was coined by psychologist Dr Elaine Aron, whose research on […]

 Cognitive Triangle

 What Is the Cognitive Triangle in CBT?
 The cognitive triangle is one of the most clinically useful frameworks in mental health practice.
-Developed by psychiatrist Aaron Beck in the 1960s as part of his cognitive therapy model for depression, it illustrates how thoughts, feelings, and behaviours are not independent states – they are continuously influencing […]
+It emerged from the cognitive therapy tradition founded by psychiatrist Aaron Beck in the 1960s, whose original cognitive model of depression was first formalised in 1967, and illustrates how thoughts, feelings, and behaviours […]